effymariesmith/wordpresssitetest/_pages/building-the-scenegraph.md

 published: true
 ---
 [md]
-### Building the scencegraph
+### Building the scenegraph

-The Geometry class provides a quick way of loading and interacting with models, however if you want to customize your models, materials etc., you have to build your own class for handling these models.
-Cyclops (or more precise the underlying OpenSceneGraph) uses a scenegraph to control the 3D geometry, states and transforms.
+The Geometry class provides a quick way of loading and interacting with models, however, if you want to customize your models, materials etc., you have to build your own class for handling these models.
+Cyclops (or more precise the underlying OpenSceneGraph) uses a scenegraph to control the 3D geometry, states, and transforms.

 A scene graph is a collection of nodes in a graph or tree structure.
 A tree node (in the overall tree structure of the scene graph) may have many children but often only a single parent, with the effect of a parent applied to all its child nodes; an operation performed on a group automatically propagates its effect to all of its members.
 Associating a geometrical transformation matrix at each group level and concatenating such matrices together is an efficient and natural way to process such operations.
 Commonly different shapes/objects are combined into a compound object that can then be moved, transformed, selected, etc. as easily as a single object.